zentrum-lexikographie/dwdsmor/README.md

   -h, --help
 ```

-This script is called with appropriate options for building a DWDSmor lexicon by
+This script is called with appropriate options for building a DWDSmor lexicon
+from DWDS dictionary articles in `lexicon/wb/` and auxiliary input files in
-running:
+`lexicon/aux/` by running:

 ```sh
 make -C lexicon